 What is a Work Plan Template?

 By having the entire project outlined in small pieces, large projects can feel more manageable and achievable.
-When shared with others on the team, work plans also help to keep everyone in the loop.
+When shared with others on the team, work plans also help to keep everyone in the loop - project planners, project sponsors and every responsible party in the entire project plan.

 Benefits of Using a Work Plan